-While reviews are most often prepared by an immediate supervisor, some companies have employees prepare self-evaluations for their supervisors to review and revise.
-Other businesses use additional forms of evaluation such as “360 degree reviews” in which supervisors, peers, and other employees provide feedback about the employee’s job performance.What Should I Do if My Performance Evaluation is Unfair or Inaccurate?
+While reviews most often are prepared by an immediate supervisor, some companies have employees prepare self-evaluations for their supervisors to review and revise.
+Other businesses use additional forms of evaluation such as “360-degree reviews” in which supervisors, peers, and other employees provide feedback about the employee’s job performance.What Should I Do if My Performance Evaluation is Unfair or Inaccurate?

 Performance evaluations almost always include subjective opinions.
 As a result, it is common for employees to disagree with their evaluations.
 It also is not unusual for a supervisor to unfairly or inaccurately assess an employee’s job performance.